 - Increasing the reabsorption of vitamins B12, B5 and folic acid, which help to maintain optimal body functioning;

 - Helping form blood cells, especially lymphocytes and antibodies.

-Best food sources of biotin
+Best food sources for biotin

 Biotin supplement dosage

-Who should avoid taking biotin supplements
+Precautions while taking biotin supplements

-Biotin supplements should not be used by people who are hypersensitive to any of the component present in the formula.
+Biotin supplements should not be used by people who are hypersensitive to any of the component present in its formula.
 Biotin supplements should also be avoided by pregnant or breastfeeding women, unless recommended by a doctor.